canonical/subiquity/DESIGN.md

 of progress.
 In addition, `ApplicationState.ERROR` indicates something has gone wrong.

+### Error handling

+As hard as it is to believe, things do go wrong during installation.
+It was helpful to me when working on this to categorize 4 kinds of error:

+ * **immediate** errors need to be shown to the user immediately and mean no further progress can be made.
+   * The installation failing is the canonical example of this.
+   * Other immediate errors include:
+     * A bug leading to an unhandled exception in the server process.
+     * The autoinstall.yaml file not being valid yaml.
+     * The autoinstall config failing schema validation.
+     * An early-command failing.
+     * A late-command failing.
+   * An immediate error results in the error-commands from the autoinstall config, if any, being run.
+ * **delayed** errors are not shown to the user until they become critical.
+   * The only example of this at the time of writing is block probe errors.
+These are not reported until the filesystem screen, at least in part because a snap update may resolve them, so the user needs to be able to get to that screen before being bothered about them.
+   * When the filesystem screen is not interactive, these errors errors are handled as if an immediate error occured when the filesystem config is needed.
+ * **API** errors are when an exception occurs while handling an API call from the client.
+   * These are always bugs and perhaps could be handled as immediate errors but it is easy to let the user try something else in this context so we do that.
+   * For a non-interactive install, the client does not make API calls (well apart from the status-tracking one: if that fails, the client treats it as an internal error) so no special handling is required.
+ * **client** errors are when a bug in the client leads to an unhandled error.

+All of these errors result in an error report (using the same format as apport) being generated, before the error-commands (if any) are run.

+Some things that could be considered "errors", like failing to contact the snap store are ignored and not presented to the user, instead the relevant screens are skipped.

 ### Refreshing the snap

 The installer checks for a snap update and offers it to the user if one is